ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of general linear constraints, if any. m must be non-negative.
+		- is a scalar variable of type INT that holds the number of general linear constraints, if any. m must be non-negative.

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$ if used.
+		- is a scalar variable of type INT that holds the number of entries in the constraint Jacobian matrix $A$ if used.
 A_ne must be non-negative.

 	*
 		- A_val